agaidus/agaidus.github.io/_posts/2016-6-22-Spatial_Econonometric_Modeling.md

 ![png]({{ site.baseurl }}/images/3-Spatial_Econonometric_Modeling_23_0.png)

 My next exploratory step is to check for spatial autocorrelation in my outcome measure.
 I map rates of drunk incidents below, and as you can see the spatial distribution of this variable is far from random - the whole eastern part of the city (especially around Market Street) appears to be a hotspot, whereas the western part of the city has much lower rates.
-A Global Moran's I statistic test for spatial autocorrelation and ranges from -1 (dispersed) to 1 (clumped).
+A Global Moran's I statistic tests for spatial autocorrelation and ranges from -1 (dispersed) to 1 (clumped).
 I run this test statistic below (the tool takes a vector of values and a weights object as its inputs).
-The Moran's coefficent is positive and highly signficant (0.384018, p-value=0.0) indicating that our outcome measure is indeed spatially autocorrelated.
+The Moran's coefficient is positive and highly significant (0.384018, p-value=0.0) indicating that our outcome measure is indeed spatially autocorrelated.

 This in itself is not necessarily a problem.
-Simply including other covariates in the model as would be done in a standard OLS regression will control for some of this spatial pattern as areas with higher rates presumably have higher rates for some underlying reason that we are modeling.
+Simply including other covariates in the model, as would be done in a standard OLS regression, will control for some of this spatial pattern as areas with higher rates presumably have higher rates for some underlying reason that we are modeling.
 However, if we see spatial autocorrelation in the model residuals (after including our covariates), that indicates a problem and is a violation of the standard assumptions of OLS, which is that our errors are I.I.D. (independently and identically distributed).

 ```python